vexide/evian/README.md

 basic.drive_distance(&mut drivetrain, 24.0).await;
 ```

 This is done to allow for an extremely easy way to create custom motions.
-In fact, "motions" in evian are nothing more than simple `async` functions that mutably borrow you drivetrain for a period of time.
+In fact, "motions" in evian are nothing more than simple `async` functions that mutably borrow your drivetrain for a period of time.

 ```rs
 /// A motion algorithm for differential drivetrains.